laurennoelle/teachers-who-share-frontend/README.md

-# Getting Started with Create React App
+# Teachers Who Share App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This captstone project was created by (Lauren Erxleben) [https://www.linkedin.com/in/lauren-erxleben/] at Flatiron School.

 ## Available Scripts